 Bishop Elias Galvan

-Bishop Elias Galvan is a retired Bishop of The United Methodist Church, having served from 1984-2004.
+Bishop Elias Galvan is a retired bishop of The United Methodist Church, having served from 1984-2004.

 On July 12, 1986, he married Zoraida Freytes, who was raised in a Methodist parsonage on the island of Puerto Rico.
 On September 20, 1988, they were blessed with the birth of a child Elias Gabriel.